The Kerala Government has set out to earn more revenue to tide over its financial problems to some extent by raising liquor prices and bus fares.

 On Wednesday (13 May), the Left Democratic Front (LDF) led by the Communist Party of India-Marxist (CPM) said that the Cabinet had decided to bring in an Ordinance to hike the prices.
 Liquor prices could be raised by 10-25 per cent.

-Media said taxes on wine and beer will be increased by 10 per cent.
+Media reports said taxes on wine and beer will be increased by 10 per cent.
 An additional cess of 10 per cent will be levied on liquor bottles below 600ml.
 All other forms of alcohol will incur a 35 per cent tax.

 Kerala will likely resume sale of liquor, suspended since the nation-wide lockdown was announced on 24 March, on 18 May.